Factbox - Countdown to Brexit

 THE DIVORCE DEAL

-December 2017 - Brussels wants a basic deal on a Withdrawal Treaty by year's end.
-Key issues: the exit bill for Britain's outstanding commitments; treatment of British and EU expats; dealing with outstanding EU legal cases; new border rules.
+December 2017 - Brussels wants a basic deal on Withdrawal Treaty by year's end, e.g.: exit bill for Britain's outstanding commitments; treatment of British and EU expats; dealing with outstanding EU legal cases; new border rules.

 TRANSITION TO FUTURE RELATIONSHIP

-2018 - May wants to negotiate a comprehensive free trade deal.
+2018 - May wants a comprehensive free trade deal.
 Few see two years as enough time to agree one and Brussels wants to hold off starting talks until after a divorce deal.
 But London and some EU states may push for parallel trade talks.
-Most diplomats expect some synthesis of the two approaches.
+An idea of customs plans may be needed to resolve eg. Irish border problem.

-October 2018 - Barnier's target to finalise the Withdrawal Treaty, to give time for ratification by the European Parliament and a majority in the European Council by March 2019.
+October 2018 - Barnier's target for Withdrawal Treaty, to give time for ratification by the European Parliament and a majority in the European Council by March 2019.

-Autumn 2018 to Spring 2019 - Just to make it complicated, the Scottish government wants an independence vote once a Brexit deal is clear.
-But, May has so far rejected the call for a new Scottish referendum until after Britain leaves the EU.
+November 2018 - Just to make things complicated, Scottish government wants independence vote once Brexit deal clear.

 B-DAY